uwidcit/flaskmvc/readme.md

 You can deploy your version of this app to heroku by clicking on the "Deploy to heroku" link above.

 # Initializing the Database
 When connecting the project to a fresh empty database ensure the appropriate configuration is set then file then run the following command.
-This must aslo be executed once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.
+This must also be executed once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.

 ```
 $ flask init